paularmstrong/onerepo/docs/src/content/docs/api/namespaces/builders.md

 getAffected(graph, __namedParameters?): Promise<Workspace[]>
 ```

-Get a list of the affected workspaces.
+Get a list of the affected Workspaces.

 Typically, this should be used from the helpers provided by the command [`Handler`](../../#handlercommandargv), in which case the first argument has been scoped for you already.

-If the root workspace is included in the list, all workspaces will be presumed affected and returned.
+If the root Workspace is included in the list, all Workspaces will be presumed affected and returned.

 ```ts
 export const handler: Handler = (argv, { getAffected, logger }) => {